A few statements to get us on the same page

 Jots and tittles

 That it will not pass away means to me that the written Law of Moses, passed to the Israelites, is still in effect "until heaven and earth pass away."
 When I look outside, I still see the earth.
-OK, we don't keep all the Law of Moses and no one expects us, as Christians, to do so today - at least not like the Jews do.
-However, that does not release us from the law of God - the Ten Commandments and even some of the others.
+I know, I know, we think we don't have keep the Law of Moses and none of today's pastors expect us, as Christians, to do so today - at least like the Jews do.
+However, that does not release us from the law of God - the Ten Commandments and those other things that we all do without even thinking about it (Leviticus 18).
+They are Old Testament as well.
 Even Isaiah tells us that in Chapter 56

 and do what is right,